 - The subject of the regular risk analysis (“once a year”) are all risks in the own business area and at all direct suppliers.

 - The ad-hoc obligation to carry out a risk analysis relates to any risks that have changed significantly or new risks that have arisen due to any new circumstances and anywhere in the supply chain, both at direct and at indirect suppliers.
 Risks that must be analysed are those that are obviously new or change significantly.

 IX.
 Due diligence obligation to issue a policy statement

-1. According to Section 6 (2) sentence 2 of the LkSG, policy statements must be adopted by senior management.
-In the case of a German subsidiary GmbH, does "senior management" mean "management board" ?
+1. According to section 6 (2) sentence 2 of the Supply Chain Act (LkSG), policy statements must be adopted by senior management.
+In the case of a German subsidiary GmbH, does "senior management" mean "management board” (Geschäftsführung)?
 And in what form is the policy statement to be "adopted"?
 And to whom is it to be issued?
-Is the reference to a group-wide code of conduct sufficient?

 2. Do policy statements have to have a uniform, outwardly coherent form?
 Or is it sufficient to place the elements in separate documents (e.g., corporate policy, code of conduct for suppliers, integrated strategy report, risk assessment and implementation)?

 The policy statement must contain all the elements required by law in a single document that is complete in this regard and comprehensible on its own.
 However, it is permissible to refer to other documents to the extent that they spell out individual elements contained in the policy statement in more detail.